History of the Jews in Iran: After the establishment of the state of Israel

 Anti-Jewish sentiment occurred after the establishment of the State of Israel in 1948 and continued until 1953, due to the weakening of the central government and strengthening of the clergy in the course of political struggles between the Shah and Prime Minister Mohammad Mosaddegh.
+The ideas of Mossadegh which promoted a democratic society with parliamentary monarchy appealed to many Iranian Jews.
+However many of these Jewish supporters did not approve of his relationship with the established anti-semitic clerical Muslim groups.
 Although Mossadegh viewed the establishment of the state of Israel as a form of colonialism, he had a good relationship with the Jewish community.
 On his trip to United States, a Jewish journalist, Raby Moshfegh Hamadani, was accompanying him and giving advice.

 The most prominent anti-Israeli member of the government was Hossein Fatemi.
 Fatemi closed the office of the Jewish Agency on Israel's independence day in 1953.
 He also annulled an agreement permitting Israeli El Al airplanes to land in Iran.
 Fatemi, from time to time, published semi-official documents hinting that Iran no longer recognizes the state of Israel.
 However, Mossadegh himself continued commercial ties with the state of Israel and allowed the negotiations between the Bank Melli and Bank Leumi in Israel to continue.

 Shmuel Hayyim, leader of the Jewish community and Zionist movement in Persia, was arrested and executed by the order of Reza Shah.

 The Six-Day War between Arabs and Israel in 1967 created a tense environment for Persian Jewry.
 During this time, the synagogues in Shiraz remained closed for more than ten weeks until Tisha B'Av for fear of attacks from Muslims masses.
 Jewish sources report that many gentiles tried to invade the Jewish ghetto and were dispersed by the police.